Some foods rile up chefs and diners more than others, ensuring a food fight of epic proportions.

 Southerners lay claim to the biscuit, but it has stretched far beyond, increasing its presence on menus nationwide by 99 percent over the last four years, according to research firm Datassential.
-Chef driven restaurants like Giant in Chicago can fetch $7 for two small freshly baked biscuits with jalapeno butter, while 61 Local in Brooklyn, New York, offers corn biscuits with hot honey and butter for $6.
+Chef-driven establishments like Chicago’s Giant Restaurant can fetch $7 for two small, fresh-baked biscuits with jalapeno butter, while 61 Local in Brooklyn, New York, offers corn biscuits with hot honey and butter for $6.

-For the most part, biscuits get a nod for low food costs, usually around 15 percent.
+For the most part, biscuit love gets a nod for low food costs, usually around 15 percent.
 The price of improvisation depends on how far you want to take this baked good.
-Just ask the following operators.

-Check out Chef Chris Uhrich's donut-biscuit hybrid, the doughscuit.
+For example, Chef Chris Uhrich's doughnut-biscuit hybrid, the doughscuit.
 Meanwhile, Chef Carrie Morey, of Callie's Hot Little Biscuits, whips up her own peppery take on the beloved country staple.